mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 * Their geographic ward

-* A ward for members who are deaf and hard of hearing who live within its boundaries
+* A ward for members who are deaf or hard of hearing who live within its boundaries

-* A ward that hosts a group for members who are deaf and hard of hearing who live within a geographic area specified by the stake president or Area President
+* A ward that hosts a group for members who are deaf or hard of hearing who live within a geographic area specified by the stake president or Area President

 In this situation, an individual or family’s records may be in one unit, and they may be out-of-unit members in another.
-For example, part of a family may have their records in a unit for the deaf and hard of hearing, and they may be out-of-unit members in their geographic unit.
-For more information, see [33.6.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number24-p347#title_number24).
+(See [33.6.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number24-p347#title_number24).)

 Members who are deaf or hard of hearing may virtually attend wards or groups organized for those who are deaf or hard of hearing outside of the members’ geographic area.
-They may do so even if their records are not in that unit.
-Before attending virtually, they should contact the bishop of the ward and inform him of their desire to attend.

 33.6.12